-Have you decided that you want to go ahead and quarantine your fish / inverts?
+Have you decided that you want to go ahead and quarantine your marine fish or crabs and shrimp?
 Good idea!
-Luckily, a quarantine tank is cheap and easy to setup.
+Luckily, a quarantine tank is cheap and easy to set up.

-An ideal quarantine tank should be at least 20 gallons in size (75 litre), but this is dependent on what kind of animals you are quarantining, and also your space requirements.
-For example, for an invert-only quarantine tank, I have used a tiny Pico style 2 gallon tank without any trouble, but it did require changing the water quite often, maybe every other day.
+An ideal quarantine tank for fish should be at least 15 gallons in size (56 litres), but this is dependent on what kind of animals you are quarantining, and also your space requirements.
+For example, for an invert-only quarantine tank, we have used a tiny Pico-style 2-gallon tank without any trouble, but it does require changing the water quite often, maybe every other day.
 If you have the space, go for a larger tank – the larger the tank, the more stable and forgiving the water parameters, especially in terms of waste accumulation, and the easier the quarantine process will be in maintaining your tank’s water quality.
 This means you don’t have to change the water as often.

-Aside from being a decent size, your quarantine tank should have a hang on back or internal filter with sponge / foam that is already seeded from your main tank.
-Using used sponge media from an existing tank will help ensure that your quarantine tanks has beneficial bacteria to break down the waste generated by your tank inhabitants.
-Remember: keeping water parameters consistent and in range is key to the survival of your fish, especially as they are undergoing the stress of being sold and transported to a new home.
+Aside from being a decent size, your quarantine tank should have a hang-on back or internal sponge filter that is already seeded from your main tank.
+Using used sponge media from an existing tank will help ensure that your quarantine tank has the necessary beneficial bacteria to break down the waste generated by your tank’s inhabitants.
+Remember: keeping water parameters consistent and in the range is key to the survival of your fish, especially as they are undergoing the stress of being sold and transported to a new home.
 Make sure you test the water of your quarantine tank frequently.

 Other than the above, your quarantine tank should also have a heater (and/or small chiller if you live in a tropical region) to keep the temperature stable (at somewhere between 24-28 celcius or 75-85 Fahrenheit).
 Typically a warmer tank will speed up the life cycle of the most common reef or salt water fish parasites.
 If you prefer a quicker quarantine period, try keeping the tank on the warmer side if possible and within the tolerances of the fish you are treating.

 A small clip on LED light should suffice to provide lighting unless you are quarantining corals, which would need more intense lighting.
-Watch out though for heat issues if using powerful lights on a smaller quarantine tank.
+Watch out though for heat dissipation issues if using powerful lights on a smaller quarantine tank, monitor the temperature closely.

 To keep the stress levels of your new fish to a minimum, you should also provide some PVC piping or a coffee mug to allow your new fish to hide.
 Make sure you do not keep sand in your tank and are running it bare bottomed.
 Fish are surprisingly aware of their environments and are typically skittish and scared when they are introduced to your quarantine tank.
-Should you be quarantining fish that dig or burrow in substrate (some wrasses or gobies), you should add some silica sand or other non-calcareous substrate (which is more inert) in a small bowl to allow the fish to hide.
+Should you be quarantining fish that dig or burrow in the substrate (some wrasses or gobies), you should add some silica sand or other non-calcareous substrate (which is more inert) in a small bowl placed in the tank to allow the fish to hide.
 It is important that you do not use aragonite or other sands as they will absorb medications (particularly copper) making treatment difficult.

-Lastly, ensure that you have the proper test kits (pH, Ammonia, Copper, dkH and Nitrate) on hand.
+Lastly, ensure that you have the proper test kits (pH, Ammonia, Nitrite Copper, dkH and Nitrate) on hand.
 Seachem has a handy ammonia alert to let you know when ammonia is at a critical level and a water change is needed.
 We use Salifert tests, they are the most affordable and the most accurate.

 Lastly, part of the quarantine process is down to the fishkeeper!
-Develop good habits early on and you will be more successful in the task of quarantining reef fish – for a quarantine tank, test the water daily or once every two days if you have a large quarantine tank, to ensure all parameters are within range.
+Develop good habits early on and you will be more successful in the task of quarantining reef fish – for a quarantine tank, test the water daily or at a minimum once every two days if you have a large quarantine tank, to ensure all parameters are within range.
 Perform water changes as needed (likely 50% every 2-7 days, depending on the size of your tank), to ensure water parameters are perfect – giving the best chance of survival for your new reef additions.